 In financial analysis, the COUNTIF function is quite helpful.
-Take for example when we need to count the number of times a salesperson exceeded his target.
-We can do this by using COUNTIF.
+For example, when we want to count the number of times a salesperson exceeded their target, we can do this by using COUNTIF.

-- Criteria – It is a condition defined by us.
+- Criteria – This is a condition defined by us.
 It is tested against each of the cells in the supplied range.

 The given criteria can be any of the following:

-- It is a numeric value.
+- A numeric value.
 It can be an integer, decimal, date, time, or logical value.

 - A text string.
 It may include wildcards.
 Wildcards can be a ? (question mark) or an * (asterisk).
 A ? matches any single character, whereas, * matches any sequence of characters.
 If we wish to actually find the ? (question mark) or * (asterisk) character, we need to type the ~ symbol before this character in our search.